levimaaia/emailler/README-nntp65.md

    - Copy the messages just retrieved from the `NEWS.SPOOL` directory to the mailbox for the newsgroup in question.
  - Once all newsgroups have been retrieved, rename `NEWSGROUPS.NEW` to replace `NEWSGROUPS.CFG`.
  - Issue the `QUIT` command to disconnect from the NNTP server.
+ - If `NNTP65.SYSTEM` was invoked from `EMAIL.SYSTEM`, load and run `EMAIL.SYSTEM`.
+Otherwise quit t o ProDOS.

 [Back to Main emai//er Docs](README-emailler.md#detailed-documentation-for-usenet-functions)